Compagnie de la France équinoxiale: Second company

 The second Compagnie de la France équinoxiale was formed in 1663.

 The minister Jean-Baptiste Colbert conceived the idea of a new Compagnie de la France équinoxiale, and King Louis XIV of France approved the project.

 The new company had a capital of 200,000 francs, and all the privileges that had been granted to the first.

 Antoine Lefèbvre de La Barre, former intendant of the Bourbonnais and a very able man, was appointed governor of Cayenne.

 He left the port of La Rochelle, France, on 26 February 1664 with two warships and 400 soldiers.

 He was carried on a fleet commanded by Alexandre de Prouville de Tracy.

 The expedition included 1,200 settlers.

 Lefèbvre arrived in Cayenne on 11 May 1664.

 On 15 May 1664 the Dutch general Spranger agreed to capitulate.

 Lefèbvre de La Barre established a garrison at Fort Cépérou and started construction of a settlement of 200 huts.

 He made a treaty with the indigenous people and began colonization in very favourable circumstances.

 However, the enterprise soon ran into serious difficulty.

-Successors
+Aftermath

-In 1664, Louis XIV revoked all the concessions made to specific companies and created a general company for all the American colonies named the Compagnie des Indes Occidentales.

-The Compagnie de la France équinoxiale was merged into the Compagnie des Indes occidentales, and Lefèbvre de La Barre was recalled to take charge of the new enterprise.
+In 1664, Louis XIV revoked all the concessions made to specific companies and created the French West India Company for all the American colonies.
+The Compagnie de la France équinoxiale was merged into that company, and Lefèbvre de La Barre was recalled to take charge of the new enterprise.
 De la Barre was made governor of Cayenne and of the Antilles.

 However, the English and the Dutch captured the French establishments, and it was not until 1674 that Marshall Jean II d'Estrées restored French power in Guiana.
 Louis XIV took all the colonies into his domain in 1674, and the governors were now royal officers.